sleggy/cv/README.md

 ### _Systems Consultant based in Singapore_

-_I architect and build cloud infrastructure and modern workplace solutions_
+_I architect and build cloud infrastructure and modern workplace solutions_ <br>

 _On a day to day basis, I am **responsible for securing and maintaining our customer's IT environment**_